nagasudhirpulla/taming_python/blog/skills/file_system_create_folder.md

 ```
 We used try catch to catch exception which can occur if the folder we are trying to create already exists

-### Create a folder with intermediate folders using 'mkdirs' function
+### Create a folder with intermediate folders using 'makedirs' function
-If we want to create intermediate folders also while creating a folder, use `mkdirs` function
+If we want to create intermediate folders also while creating a folder, use `makedirs` function
 ```python

 ```